YWCA South Florida’s Legacy | 100 Years Forward

 In 1920, Mary Glenn Jackson, wife of Dr. James M. Jackson, founder of Jackson Memorial Hospital, led a small group of women to start YWCA of Greater Miami-Dade, Inc. With only $2,000, Mrs. Jackson and the women believed in the strength of women and their innate ability to impact the lives of their family and community.
 They believed convening and collaborating together gave women a more powerful voice.

 For more than 100 years, YWCA has been at the forefront of the most critical social movements, offering life-changing services, supports and advocacy across Greater Miami-Dade.
-Now in 2020, we are happy to announce that our organization has changed our name to YWCA South Florida.
+In 2020, we happily announced that our organization had changed our name to YWCA South Florida.
 This new name signifies our commitment to the South Florida region with the expansion of our programming and services to Broward County.

 - Building the resilience of young people through enrichment programs that provide academic support, leadership development, and skill-building to navigate the 21st-century environment.